tos-network/emo/docs/config.md

 Whether loopback addresses (e.g. 127.0.0.1) should not be ignored on the local LAN DHT.

 Most users do not need this setting.
-It can be useful during testing, when multiple Kubo nodes run on the same machine but some of them do not have `Discovery.MDNS.Enabled`.
+It can be useful during testing, when multiple Emo nodes run on the same machine but some of them do not have `Discovery.MDNS.Enabled`.

 Default: `false`